zarpafantasma/corpus_rythmos/I- Scientific_Papers/005-en_US-Black_Holes_RTM.md

 The conceptual draft develops an ambitious “library/reader/printer” storyline (Aetherion coupling, echo decoding, ontological reconstruction).
 These ideas are **valuable as motivation**, but they require **new hardware and untested couplings** that are not needed to define or test the **slope-based** predictions of this paper.
 Therefore, we keep them in a clearly labeled **Speculative Extensions** section and do not rely on them for any core claim.

 **Bottom line.**\
 The present framework stands or falls on a **simple, falsifiable signature**: **radial (or confinement-driven) evolution of the slope** in $`\log\ T - \log L`$.
-Everything else—interpretive metaphors, engineering scenarios, or extreme limit talk—remains outside the claim.
+Everything else, interpretive metaphors, engineering scenarios, or extreme limit talk, remains outside the claim.
 If nature shows **no slope evolution**, the high-α reading is wrong **in this context**.
 If slope evolution is seen and is robust to proxies and nuisance modeling, the coherence activation picture earns credit and warrants deeper microphysical work.

 **6) Speculative extensions (clearly labeled; not part of the core claim)**